stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 Here, we defined three different functions called `size`, each in its own namespace.
-We can disambiguate between these, by prefixing them with their namespace:
+We can disambiguate between these by prefixing them with their namespace:

 ```repl
 Tutorial.Interfaces> :t Bool.size